babbel/grumlin/README.md

 class MyRepository
   extend Grumlin::Repository
   # read_only! - forbids mutating queries for this repository.
 May be useful for separation reads and writes

-  # Repository supports all Grumlin::Shortcut and Grumlin::Sugar features.
   # It can add shortcuts from another repository or a shortcuts module
   shortcuts_from ChooseShortcut